brunorabelo/MultiChat/README.rst

 code that checks user credentials on incoming WebSockets to allow or deny them access to chatroom streams based on their staff status.

+The intend was to build it ready for deployment in production.

 Installation
 ------------